-- does not read uninitialized data, - accesses global data only as intended, - does not contain concurrency errors (deadlocks and data races), - does not contain run-time errors (e.g. division by zero or buffer overflow), - respects key integrity properties (e.g. interaction between components or global invariants), - is a correct implementation of software requirements expressed as contracts.
+- · does not read uninitialized data, - · accesses global data only as intended, - does not contain concurrency errors (deadlocks and data races), - does not contain run-time errors (e.g., division by zero or buffer overflow), - respects key integrity properties (e.g., interaction between components or global invariants), - is a correct implementation of software requirements expressed as contracts.

-SPARK can analyze a complete program or only parts of it, but can only be applied to parts of a program that don't explicitly use pointers (though references and addresses are allowed) and that don't catch exceptions.
+SPARK can analyze either a complete program or those parts that are marked as being subject to analysis, but it can only be applied to code that does not use pointers (though references and addresses are allowed) and that does not handle exceptions.
 Pointers and exceptions are both features that make formal verification, as done by SPARK, infeasible, either because of limitations of state-of-the-art technology or because of the disproportionate effort required from users to apply formal verification in such situations.
-This large subset of Ada that is analyzed by SPARK is also called the SPARK language subset.
+The large subset of Ada that is analyzed by SPARK is also called the SPARK language subset.

 SPARK builds on the strengths of Ada to provide even more guarantees statically rather than dynamically.
 As summarized in the following table, Ada provides strict syntax and strong typing at compile time plus dynamic checking of run-time errors and program contracts.
-SPARK allows performing such checking statically.
+SPARK allows such checking to be performed statically.
 In addition, it enforces the use of a safer language subset and detects data flow errors statically.

 Ada SPARK

 Contract programming dynamic dynamic / static

 Run-time errors dynamic dynamic / static

-Data flow errors - static
+Data flow errors static

 Strong typing static static

-Safer language subset - static
+Safer language subset static

 Strict clear syntax static static

-The main benefit of formal program verification, as performed by SPARK (and by Frama-C or TrustInSoft Analyzer for C code) is that it allows verifying properties that are difficult or very costly to verify by other methods, such as testing or reviews.
-That difficulty may originate in a mix of the complexity of the software, the complexity of the requirement, and the unknown capabilities of attackers.
+The main benefit of formal program verification, as performed by SPARK (or by Frama-C or the TrustInSoft Analyzer for C code) is that it allows verifying properties that are difficult or very costly to verify by other methods, such as testing or reviews.
+That difficulty may stem from the complexity of the software, the complexity of the requirements, and/or the unknown capabilities of attackers.
 Formal verification allows giving guarantees that some properties are always verified, however complex the context.
-The latest versions of international certification standards for avionics (DO-178C) and railway (CENELEC 50128:2011) have recognized these benefits by increasing the role that formal methods can play in the development of critical software.
+The latest versions of international certification standards for avionics (DO-178C / ED-12C) and railway systems (CENELEC EN 50128:2011) have recognized these benefits by increasing the role that formal methods can play in the development and verification of critical software.